Suqi-Huang/DensityPeaksIR/readme.txt

 If you use the code or data, please cite:

-Suqi Huang, Zhenming Peng, Zhuoran Wang, Xiaoyang Wang, and Meihui Li, Infrared Small Target Detection By Density Peaks Searching and Maximum-gray Region Growing[J], IEEE Geoscience and Remote Sensing Letters, 2019.
-(Accepted)
+S. Huang, Z. Peng, Z. Wang, X. Wang and M. Li, "Infrared Small Target Detection by Density Peaks Searching and Maximum-Gray Region Growing," in IEEE Geoscience and Remote Sensing Letters, vol. 16, no. 12, pp. 1919-1923, Dec.
+2019.

 The code is supplied for educational purposes only.